kolosek/base-api-phoenix/README.md

   end
 end
 ```
 On line 2, we use helper defined in *lib/company_api_web/company_api_web.ex* which actually imports all necessary modules for creating models.
 If you open file you'll see that model is actually a function, same as controller, view, channel, router etc. (If there is no model function you can add it yourself).

 Two important methods are schema (table <-> struct mapping) and *changeset/2*.
 Changeset functions are not necessary, but are Elixir's way of creating structs that modify database.
 We can define one for registration, login etc. All validation and association checking can be done before we even try inserting data into database.
 For more details check *Ecto.Changeset* docs.
 If we now run test again, it should pass.
 Add as many test cases as you want and try to cover all edge cases.
 This should wrap creation of simple models.
 Adding association is going to be mention earlier.

 ## Testing and writing controllers
-Testing controllers is equally important as testing models.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Testing controllers is equally important as testing models.
 We are going to test registration of new user and getting all registered users in a system.
 Again we create test, this time in *test/company_api_web/controllers/* with name user_controller_test.exs.
 With controller testing we're going to use conn_case.exs script.
 Another important thing about test that wasn't mention while testing models (cause we didn't need it) is setup block.
 ```elixir
 setup do
   user =